redis/redis-doc/topics/debugging.md

     Reading symbols for shared libraries + done 0x00007fff8d4797e6 in epoll_wait ()
     (gdb)

-+ At this point GDB is attached but **your Redis instance** is blocked by GDB.
++ At this point GDB is attached but **your Redis instance is blocked by GDB**.
 In order to let the Redis instance continue the execution just type **continue** at the GDB prompt, and press enter:

     (gdb) continue
     Continuing.

 + Done!
 Now your Redis instance has GDB attached.
 All you need is to wait for a rash...
 + Now it's time to detach from your screen / tmux session if you are running GDB using it, pressing the usual **Ctrl-a a** key combination.